General FAQs about PBGC

 In a distress termination or a termination initiated by PBGC, our communication with you begins when we take over as trustee of your plan.
 Initially we will give you general information about the pension insurance program and our guarantees.
 We will be able to provide more specific information about your benefits after we have had an opportunity to review the plan's records, assets, benefit liabilities, and your participation in the plan.

-A: PBGC insures defined benefit plans offered by private-sector employers.
-Most promise to pay a specified benefit, usually a monthly amount, at retirement.
-Others, including cash-balance plans, may state the promised benefit as a single value.
-PBGC does not insure defined contribution plans, which are retirement plans that do not promise specific benefit amounts, such as profit-sharing or 401(k) plans.
+A: PBGC insures most defined benefit plans offered by private-sector employers.
+Defined benefit plans promise to pay a specified benefit, usually a monthly amount, at retirement for life.
+Some insured plans, including cash-balance plans, may state the promised benefit as a single account balance, which may be paid as a single lump sum or as a monthly amount.

 These FAQs cover only single-employer plans, which are normally sponsored by an individual company for the benefit of its workers.
 Another PBGC program insures multiemployer plans covering unionized workers of non-related employers in the same industry, such as trucking or construction.